Best for Cheap Plans

+While overall iPage not great if you’re looking to scale onto VPS or dedicated plans, it is a great option for cheap starter plans and offers particularly great value for WordPress users.
 We found iPage to be an affordable, well-rounded hosting provider.
 We liked its responsive support team and convenient domain registration process.

 If you’re interested in iPage’s website builder because it sounds like an easy way to design a site, then we recommend looking into dedicated website builders that will host your site for you.
 Builders like Wix and Squarespace are more design-savvy than iPage’s tool, and still super easy to use!

 - Once you log in head to the “Domains Dashboard”.

 - You’ll find the “Hosting Tools” icon in the upper-right corner.

 - Click on the dropdown “Username” and click on “Hosting Renewal”.

 - There you’ll find a button that says “Do Not Renew My Hosting”.